aces/Loris/modules/electrophysiology_browser/help/view_session.md

 Summary information about the candidate, the recording session and the hardware used is displayed.

-Recording files can be downloaded individually or as a compressed folder (*All Files* download):
+File packages can be downloaded containing just the recording signal, the events, or other metadata for this session - or all files compressed together (*All Files* download).
+These file packages are organized according to the EEG-BIDS standard, and available for download as follows:

 - EEG: the file containing the session recording data.
 - Electrode info (tsv): contains electrode locations.